sum7k/fastapi-skeleton/README.md

-# **fa-skeleton — Production-Ready FastAPI Skeleton with Auth & Observability**
+# **fastapi-skeleton — Production-Ready FastAPI Skeleton with Auth & Observability**

-**fa-skeleton** is a **reusable FastAPI application skeleton** designed to jumpstart your next Python API project with enterprise-grade features built in from day one.
+**fastapi-skeleton** is a **reusable FastAPI application skeleton** designed to jumpstart your next Python API project with enterprise-grade features built in from day one.

-Stop starting from scratch. **fa-skeleton** provides:
+Stop starting from scratch. **fastapi-skeleton** provides:

 * JWT-based authentication with role-based access control
 * Database migrations with Alembic